G-Labs-TPU/G-Labs-TPU/README.md

-G-labs is a small software company based in Prague.
+G-labs is a small software development and consulting company based in Prague.